NASM-COURSE-FRAMEWORK/Template_V1/README.md

 -Need to figure out how to differentiate learning objective html files eventhough they are using the same scripts.js file.
 Perhaps move all progress bar code to local HTML file.

 4. Highlithing Function (IN PROGRESS)
-- Matt currently working on and looking into local storage option.
+- Has been implemented into index.html.
+- Currently stores in local storage between different page/content block loads but does not save when reopening the page.

 5. Search Function: